Ref Library Sitemap

 Complete Guide to

 20% Renewable Energy by 2020 - Video from YouTube.
 3:54 min.
 Global Warming - Point of No Return? - Video from YouTube, 6:57 min.
-20% renewable energy by 2020.
+2020 Energy Strategy.
 European Union has set itself the goal of raising the share of renewable energy sources in the final overall energy consumption of the Union from 8.5% in 2005 to 20% in 2020.
+All EU countries must also achieve a 10% share of renewable energy in their transport sector.

 About.com: Environmental Issues: Renewable Energy.
 Links to renewable energy resources.